 For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.
 So they are no longer two, but one.
 Therefore what God has joined together, let no one separate~ Mark 10:7-9 NIV

-I recently had a conversation with a friend that can only be described as a full-scale bummer.
+I recently had a conversation that can only be described as a full-scale bummer.

-My friend informed me, with tears in her eyes, that she and her husband were splitting up after more than two decades together (she did not initiate the divorce).
-This news was heartbreaking on at least a dozen different levels.
-We’ve known these people a long time, our kids kind of grew up together, we love them both and two decades is a long time to invest in anything, especially something that doesn’t end well.
+A friend informed me she and her husband were splitting up after more than two decades together (she did not initiate the divorce).
+This news was depressing on at least a dozen different levels.
+We’ve known these people a long time, our kids grew up together, we love them both and two decades is a long time to invest in something that has clearly failed.
 This couple has adult children who are grieving deeply.
-Both the husband and the wife are professing Christians and the split has tested the kids belief that God is good and that love can overcome any obstacle.
+Both the husband and the wife are professing Christians and the split has tested the kids belief in a good God and that love can overcome any obstacle.

 This sad news got me thinking about the subject of marriage in general and why marriages fail in particular.
 It occurred to me that although most folks know going-in that marriage takes a lot of energy and hard work, virtually all marriages begin on a hopeful note.
 No one I have ever known (or heard of) has entered into marriage anticipating failure or hoping things don’t work out.

 If most folks know from the very beginning marriage will not be easy then why do so many marriages fail with such depressing regularity?